NHQ/uxer-flat-dial/README.md

 flat dial is a flat UI component that gives you a spin event for whatever element you cast it on.
 It works for touch and regular mouse drag.
 You just cast this function on an element, and then element.addEventListener('spin', spinFunc);

 Your function will get an event object with some parameters, like vector, delta, and degreeChange.
-You can use those as ingredients in css to the dial spin, as in the example below.
-Andor, use it to create spin/swirl interactions.
+You can use those as ingredients in ur css to make the dial spin, as in the example below.
+An use it to create spin/swirl interactions.

-Flat Dial uses a budding library of UI components called [uxer](https://github.com/NHQ/uxer) which uses the base event module [touchdown](https://github.com/NHQ/touchdown).
+Flat Dial uses the spin module from a proto library of UI components called [uxer](https://github.com/NHQ/uxer) which uses the event module [touchdown](https://github.com/NHQ/touchdown) at its core.

 To use, install and require it.